djalbat/xgl/README.md

 ## Preload utilities

+Two functions are made available to help you preload images for use by the texture renderers:

+* `preloadImages()`
+* `preloadImageMap()`

-Two functions are made available to help you preload images for use by the texture renderers.
-The first, `preloadImages()`, preloads images one at a time and provides them, along with their names, via a callback.
-The images and image names can then be passed to parts, the child elements elements of which can make use of the images by specifying image names, as in the tiling example explained above:
+The first, `preloadImages()`, preloads images sequentially and provides them, along with their names, via a callback function.
+The images and image names can then be passed to parts, the child elements of which can make use of them by specifying image names, as in the tiling example explained above:

 ```
 preloadImages((images, imageNames) => {